brandonhorst/elliptical/doc/advanced/placeholders.md

 When the parser is parsing a tree and hits a `<placeholder />`, it checks to see if all of the input text has been consumed.
 If it has, it simply outputs a `Word` with `placeholder: true` and continues.
-The `<placeholder />`'s children are not parsed.
+The `<placeholder />`'s child is not parsed.

-If there is input text remaining, the children will be parsed as usual.
+If there is input text remaining, the child will be parsed as usual.